 Your main objective when using flows is to keep your customers engaged throughout their buyer’s journey.

-Let’s start with email campaigns, What campaigns you send depends on the objective you’re looking to achieve.
+Let’s start with email campaigns.
+The campaigns you send will depend on the objective you’re looking to achieve.

-Are you trying to drive traffic into your DTC store page?
-Nurture leads?
-Raise brand and product awareness?
+Are you trying to drive traffic to your DTC store page?
+Do you want to nurture leads?
+Do you want to raise brand and product awareness?
 Or are you just looking to generate more revenue?